 Carbon Footprint and Climate action plan

-Agreement on the principles for calculating the carbon footprint of Finnish tourism businesses is underway by Visit Finland.
-In Krepelin, we have already made our own preliminary calculation and the 2021 version is available here and 2022 version here.
-When comparing the two reports you can see that our carbon footprint increased from 2021 to 2022 and the reason was the big renovation we had in the ground floor of the main building, when we turned the never-before-renovated three apartments into historical suites.
+Calculating the carbon footprint is guided by the Finnish tourism organization Visit Finland and done with a tool called Hiilikuri (“Carbon Discipline”).
+In Krepelin, we have calculated our footprint several times and the latest report is available here.
+Our carbon footprint has varied a lot and the reason was the big renovation we had in the ground floor of the main building in 2022, when we turned the never-before-renovated three apartments into historical suites.
 After that we’ve begun to settle to a more lower footprint.

-Second, participation in the Glasgow Declaration program requires that the organisation has its own Climate action plan and I’m happy to report that our first version is now available in here.
+Secondly, participation in the Glasgow Declaration program requires that the organisation has its own Climate action plan and we maintain ours once a year in here.

 Finally, to be honest: the current increase in inflation, especially in Finnish electricity prices has encouraged and even forced us to take new kinds of measures.
-For example: we normally take our summer apartments D2 and D3 out of use, but now we also took D4 and D5, because all of them have electricity heating.
-Taking these out of use is also justified, because inflation is also impacting our customers and traveling seems to be one of the first ones people stop doing when choices need to be made.
+For example: we normally take our summer apartments D2 and D3 out of use, but in 2023 we also took D4 and D5 out, because all of them have electricity heating.
+Meanwhile, inflation is also impacting our customers and traveling seems to be one of the first ones people stop doing when choices need to be made.

 However, I’m confident we’ll survive this, one, too, and will emerge even more sustainable.